ES-Alexander/pythonic-cv/README.md

 If using a video file to simulate a live camera stream, use `SlowCamera` or `LockedCamera` - `Camera` will skip frames.

+There is also a `GuaranteedVideoWriter` class which guarantees the output framerate by repeating frames when given input too slowly, and skipping frames when input is too fast.

 ## Overview
 ![Overview of classes diagram](https://github.com/ES-Alexander/pythonic-cv/blob/master/Overview.png)